Eyesore123/blog-app/README.md

 Registered users have a toggle option in My Account page: they can choose to receive email notifications when a new post is added (showing the post content).
 There's also a separate option to get a notification when someone has replied to their comment.

+Login page view has a "forgot password" section so user can reset their password using email.

 Registered users can add or change their profile image that's shown in the navbar.
 Anon users have a Guy Fawkes mask as their profile picture, and registered users who don't have a profile image have a default user icon image.

-Admin gets notifications of all new comments and a post notification to email when a new post is added.

-Admin can use Google Cloud Translation API to translate posts to other languages.

-Login page view has a "forgot password" section so user can reset their password using email.

 Comments are hidden on the landing page but revealed by default on the post page.
 Users see two suggested posts based on the tags of the current post (post page only).

-RSS Feed component is also included.
+RSS Feed component is included in the app.
 Users see the recent activity on the main page (posts and comments).

+Admin gets notifications of all new comments and a post notification to email when a new post is added.

+Admin can use Google Cloud Translation API to translate posts to other languages.

+Admin has an additional panel in admin dashboard that lets admin send emails to users.
+Options: to everyone / admins / subbed users / users.
+Admin can also send a test post send to selected email.

+Admin can store images and videos from admin dashboard to a database.
+Admin can also fetch images and videos from db and show them as a list and delete items.

 ## Styles